mitre/im_sample_algorithm/docs/im_clearance_types.md

 Capture Then Maintain (time) | The given time-base spacing goal is to be immediately captured and maintained | [IMKinematicTimeBasedMaintain](https://github.com/mitre/im_sample_algorithm/blob/master/include/imalgs/IMKinematicTimeBasedMaintain.h)
 Capture Then Maintain (dist) | The given distance-base spacing goal is to be immediately captured and maintained | [IMKinematicDistBasedMaintain](https://github.com/mitre/im_sample_algorithm/blob/master/include/imalgs/IMKinematicDistBasedMaintain.h)
-Final Approach Spacing | Achieve-by Then Maintain for final approach situations | see above IM Turn | A variant of Achieve-by Then Maintain that shortens the path to the Achieve-by Point | see above Maintain Current Spacing (time) | Like Capture Then Maintain (time), but the current spacing is the spacing goal | see above Maintain Current Spacing (dist) | Like Capture Then Maintain (dist), but the current spacing is the spacing goal | see above
+Final Approach Spacing | Achieve-by Then Maintain for final approach situations | see above IM Turn | A variant of Achieve-by Then Maintain that shortens the path to the Achieve-by Point | Not currently available [read Where is IM Turn?](where_is_im_turn.md)
+Maintain Current Spacing (time) | Like Capture Then Maintain (time), but the current spacing is the spacing goal | see above Maintain Current Spacing (dist) | Like Capture Then Maintain (dist), but the current spacing is the spacing goal | see above